Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Complementary Composite Minimization

 In particular, the only place in the analysis where the $(L, \kappa)$ smoothness of $f$ is used is in the inequality

 But instead of explicitly computing the value of $M_k$ based on $L, \kappa,$ one could maintain an estimate of $M_k$, double it whenever the inequality from Eq.~\eqref{eq:M_k-condition} is not satisfied, and recompute all iteration-$k$ variables.
-This is a standard trick employed in optimization, due to~\cite{nesterov2015universal}.
+This is a standard {\em line-search} trick employed in optimization (see, e.g.,~\cite{nesterov2015universal}).
 Observe that, due to $(L, \kappa)$-weak smoothness of $f$ and Lemma~\ref{lemma:p-weakly-smooth-approx}, there exists a sufficiently large $M_k$ for any value of $\delta_k$.
 In particular, under the choice $\delta_k = \frac{a_k}{A_k}\epsilon$ from Theorem~\ref{thm:grad-norm}, the total number of times that $M_k$ can get doubled is logarithmic in all of the problem parameters, which means that it can be absorbed in the overall convergence bound from Theorem~\ref{thm:comp-opt-gap-conv}.